A Two-Time-Scale Stochastic Optimization Framework with Applications in Control and Reinforcement Learning: Introduction

-The main contributions of this paper are twofold.
-First, we develop a new two-time-scale SGD method for solving \eqref{prob:obj} under the general stochastic oracle described above.
-This is an iterative algorithm that requires exactly one evaluation of $H$, one evaluation of $G$, and one query of the sampling procedure for each iteration.
-We then analyze the finite-time and finite-sample complexity of the proposed method under when the objective function has different types of structure, namely strong convexity, convexity, the Polyak-Lojasiewicz (P\L) condition, and general non-convexity.
-For each type of function structure, we provide an explicit upper bound on the convergence rate that has been tuned to the decay rate of the step sizes.
+First, we identify the common structure shared by various two-time-scale reinforcement learning algorithms and provide a clear mathematical abstraction of these algorithms and their objectives.
+We develop a new two-time-scale SGD method for solving this class of objectives under the general stochastic oracle described above.
+This is an iterative algorithm that requires exactly one evaluation of $H$, one evaluation of $G$, and one query of the sampling oracle in each iteration.
+We then analyze the finite-time (and equivalently finite-sample) complexity of the proposed method when the objective function has different types of structure, namely, strong convexity, the Polyak-\L ojasiewicz (P\L) condition, and general non-convexity.
+For each type of function structure we provide an explicit upper bound on the convergence rate that uses carefully tuned decay rates of the step sizes.
 The finite-time convergence rates are summarized in Table~\ref{table:result_summary}, where $k$ denotes the number of algorithm iterations.
 Since we draw exactly one sample in every iteration of the algorithm, the sample complexity has the same order as the time complexity.
-The key technical challenge in our analysis is to handle the coupling between the two iterates while addressing the impacts of time-varying Markovian randomness.
+The key technical challenge is handling the coupling between the two iterates while addressing the impact of time-varying Markovian randomness.
+We analyze a coupled dynamical system that characterizes the convergence of the two variables by constructing a Lyapunov function tailored to the function structure of each objective.
+This allows us to perform the analysis in a highly modular fashion, making it easily extendable to other types of function structure including general convexity and the restricted secant inequality \cite{karimi2016linear}.